ShanGGraff/dude-wheres-my-car/capstone-proposal.md

 ## If I finish developing the MVP with time to spare, I would like to try some of the following:

 * Add map using Google maps for location of car
 * Looks like there may be a stolen car API on the Portland Police department website, but it appears to be broken.
-We need to look into further
+Will need to look into further.
 * A real far off stretch goal would be intergrationg Paypal to pay an award for the found vehicle if one had been offered

 ## for the stretch goals would need to use: